sfegan84/clas12-tof-efficiency/README.md

 CTOF_eff.C - Raw track efficiency determination

-CTOF_effUnified.C - Attempt at unifying all missing particle cases, plus single track, into one code, for ease of processing
+CTOF_effUnified.C - Unified version with all missing particle cases, and single track, in one code, for ease of processing

 All versions run in the same way, with two available methods;

-CTOF_eff() runs with a hard-coded input file name, as previous test/development versions
+CTOF_eff() runs with hard-coded input file names, for testing and development

-CTOF_eff(TString infile) takes input file name as an argument (requires full or relative path to file)
+CTOF_eff(TString infile, TString outfile, const std::string databasefile) needs input and output file names as an argument, and a prepared root file with rcdb information for the corresponding run(s) studied (all require full or relative path to file)

-Plotting Macros also provided
+Plotting Macros and JLab farm submission scripts also provided